leandrop98/symbolic-representation-manipulation-tasks/README.md

 In this case the generated images will contain the objects "Plate", "Fork", "Knife", "Wine_Glass", "Spoon".

 ## Example of generated images

+After the command terminates you should have a set of images like these:

 ![generated_images](https://user-images.githubusercontent.com/29043968/137180311-345492fd-bf71-45fd-98c0-9832fe3c9a48.png)